Donnell Turner

-Donnell L. Turner (born January 8, 1973) is an American actor best known for his portrayal of Curtis Ashford on the ABC daytime soap opera, General Hospital.
-He has one daughter, Whitney Mayo who resides in Spokane, WA.
+Donnell Lamont Turner (born January 8, 1973) is an American actor best known for his portrayal of Curtis Ashford on the ABC daytime soap opera, General Hospital.

 Personal life

 Turner was born on January 8, 1973, in Tacoma, Washington.
-Turner's brother Ejay "Blunt" Turner is a member of the 1990s Contemporary R&B group, DRS.
-His family relocated to Chicago when Donnell was still a baby.
+He is the son of Milton Turner (1949–2019) and Lorraine Sylvester (1951–2021).
+His older brother, Milton Jr. (Ejay) is a member of the 1990s Contemporary R&B group, DRS.
+His family moved to Chicago when Turner was still a baby.
 As a child, Turner relocated to Redding, California, with his mother and brother, where they were the only African American family in the neighborhood.